MichaelKibsgaard/foodle/README.md

    CREATE POLICY "Users can view their own game results" ON game_results
      FOR SELECT USING (auth.uid() = user_id);

+   CREATE POLICY "Anyone can insert anonymous game results" ON anonymous_game_results
+     FOR INSERT WITH CHECK (true);

+   CREATE POLICY "Only authenticated users can view anonymous game results" ON anonymous_game_results
+     FOR SELECT USING (auth.role() = 'authenticated');
    ```

 3. **Insert sample data**